-Constraints Associate with Organizational Aspect
+Constraints Associated with Organizational Aspect

-The major constraints associates with organizational aspects expressed by the vegetable growers were low price during harvesting of vegetables/ market surplus (69.50%), insufficient storage space (66.00%), lack of good quality inputs (62.50%), inadequate communication with line departments (59.00%), difficult process for available loans (58.00%), lack of effective supervision and monitoring by extension officers (53.00%) and less credibility of extension personnel (49.00%).
+The major constraints associated with organizational aspects expressed by the vegetable growers were low price during harvesting of vegetables/ market surplus (69.50%), insufficient storage space (66.00%), lack of good quality inputs (62.50%), inadequate communication with line departments (59.00%), difficult process for available loans (58.00%), lack of effective supervision and monitoring by extension officers (53.00%) and less credibility of extension personnel (49.00%).

 1.3 Suggestions Overcome Constraints Faced By Vegetable Growers during Adoption of Scientific Vegetable Production Technology

-According to the data presented in Table No. 3, the majority vegetable farmers suggested that vegetable growers need training on the scientific manner of vegetable producing techniques (67.50%), there should be more cooperatives and FPOs readily available (70.00%), The government ought to offer appropriate manufacturing input subsidies (68.50%), reducing the price of high-quality seeds (67.50%), farmers should receive timely and adequate financial facilities (66.00%).
+According to the data presented in Table No. 3, the majority of the vegetable farmers suggested that vegetable growers need training on the scientific manner of vegetable producing techniques (67.50%), there should be more cooperatives and FPOs readily available (70.00%).
+The government ought to offer appropriate manufacturing input subsidies (68.50%), reducing the price of high-quality seeds (67.50%), farmers should receive timely and adequate financial facilities (66.00%).

-Table: 3 Distribution of vegetable growers according to their suggestion to overcome on constraints-(n=200)
+Table: 3 Distribution of vegetable growers according to their suggestions to overcome on constraints-(n=200)